In This Article

 - Soil pH: 5.1–7.5

-As unfussy as parlor palms tend to be, they’re heavy feeders and need quite a bit of water to thrive, especially during the spring and summer growing seasons, so keep them evenly moist.
+As unfussy as parlor palms tend to be, they’re heavy feeders and need quite a bit of water to thrive, especially over the spring and summer growing seasons, so keep the soil evenly moist but not soaked.
 During this time, fertilize your parlor palm monthly with a houseplant fertilizer.
-You can cut back on watering in the colder months, making sure only the top layer of soil remains moist.
-In fall and winter, don't fertilize.
-Otherwise, plan to water your parlor palm once or twice per week, and allow the soil to dry before watering again.
+In fall and winter, you can cut back on watering and hold off on fertilizing altogether.
+Otherwise, plan to water your parlor palm once or twice per week, and allow the top inch or two of soil to dry before watering again.

-Plant your palm in a tall container with well-drained potting soil.
+Plant your palm in a tall container with well-drained cactus, palm, or potting soil.
 If you have some on hand, mix in a little extra sand to help with drainage.

 Parlor palms don't need to be pruned—in fact, pruning could damage your plant.
 Only cut back leaves that have died naturally.